 One of the basic questions you’ll have to answer is whether you want the patio to be set in sand or a concrete mortar.
 Laying the patio in sand is known as dry construction.
 This process is easier and cheaper, but yields a patio that will need maintenance or repair over time.
 Placing the stones in concrete results in a permanent patio that requires no maintenance.
 Do-it-yourselfers tend to choose dry construction for simplicity, while homeowners who hire a service professional tend to opt for wet construction.
 Not only does a permanent patio require no upkeep from the homeowner, it also goes a lot further in adding resale value to your home.

-Need to find a pro for your Flagstone Patio?Find Pros
+Ready to start your Flagstone Patio?Find Pros

 Another thing to keep in mind when choosing which type of flagstone patio you will install is that dry construction requires thicker, wider stones to gain stability, while extra concrete, which is cheaper than the flagstone, can provide the stable base the patio needs.
 Flagstone prices can vary widely depending on location, thickness, type, and color.
 As transportation costs rise, location is becoming more and more important, but for adequate stone for a patio of about 100 sq. ft. you can pay anywhere from $200 to well over $1,000.
 On the other hand, the better stone you buy the more durable the patio will be and the more visually appealing it will look.
 For an additional cost, stones can also be cut to a standard size that will create a more refined look and allow for easier installment.